Richmond, Michigan: Arts and recreation

 Each year the city hosts the Richmond Good Old Days Festival.
 The bulk of the festival's activities occur at Beebe Street Memorial Park.
 Major events at past festivals have included the "Little Miss Richmond" pageant, sporting tournaments, demolition derby, figure 8 derby, fair-cross, musical entertainment, craft show, and fireworks.
 The festival hosts a children's parade and a grand parade.
-The Detroit News voted the grand parade Michigan's Best Small Town Parade in 2004, 2005, and 2006.

 The local paper was the Richmond Review, which was bought out by The Voice.

 Education

-The Richmond Community School District covers areas of Richmond, Lenox, Casco, and Columbus townships.
+The Richmond Community School District covers all of the municipality, as well as areas of Lenox, Casco, and Columbus townships.
 It includes an elementary, middle, and high school.
 In 2002, it had approximately 2,000 full-time students and a teacher/student ratio of 1:20.
 St. Augustine is a Catholic Elementary School in the city and St. Peter's is a Lutheran Elementary School in the city.

 Historic buildings

-The First Congregational Church, home of the Richmond Community Theatre, is listed on the National Register of Historic Places, and the State of Michigan placed a historical marker in front of the Harold and Mabelle Weller House.
+The First Congregational Church, home of the Richmond Community Theatre, is listed on the National Register of Historic Places, and the State of Michigan placed a historical marker] in front of the Harold and Mabelle Weller House.
 Kathryn Bishop Eckert's Buildings of Michigan lists St. Augustine Church as an architecturally important building due to its twin steeples, Italian gothic elements, and fieldstone facade.

 The Richmond Area Historical and Genealogical Society owns and maintains three historic buildings and one replica building in Bailey Historic Park.
 The buildings include: 1) a one-room schoolhouse built in 1885 and originally located on School Section Road in Richmond Township; 2) a Grand Trunk Railroad Depot built in the early 1900s and originally located in Hickey, which was in Columbus Township, MI, and 3) the Donley Family Log Cabin and Outhouse, which were built in 1850 and originally located on 29 Mile Road in Lenox Township.
 The newest building is a replica of a Blacksmith Shop that serves as the Society's museum and office.
 Grand opening of the blacksmith shop was held in 2009.
 Check the society's website for current museum display information.